XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 6. "Learn Your League in Online Dating." (with two coauthors)

-7. "Dynamics in Online-Offline Healthcare Choices: An Empirical Study." (with three coauthors)
+7. "Rescource Subscription Strategy." (with three coauthors)

 8. "Algorithmic Pricing with Stragetic Users." (with two coauthors)